KnlnKS/leetcode-stats/README.md

 [![KnlnKS's LeetCode stats](https://leetcode-stats-six.vercel.app/api?username=KnlnKS)](https://github.com/KnlnKS/leetcode-stats)

 ## Themes
 You can customize your card with themes!
-There are currently 3 themes available. light (default), dark, and midnight.
+There are currently 2 themes available. light (default) and dark.
 To use them, simply add `&theme=` to the end of the url with the theme you'd like to use.
 Ex.